hypermedia-app/creta/docs/knossos/resources.md

 By annotating classes using `query:include` predicate, it is possible to transclude linked resources in a single request.
 Its objects must be nodes with the `hyper-query:path` property, whose value is a well-formed [SHACL Property Path](https://www.w3.org/TR/shacl/#property-shapes).

-For example, to eager-load a article's author
+For example, to eager-load an article's author

 ```turtle
 PREFIX schema: <http://schema.org/>